phil-barrett/grblHAL-teensy-4.x/README.md

 ## Oct 15, 2020.
 V2.09 is now available.
 A small number of changes, mostly cosmetic.
 Also added mounting holes for I2C and Serial I/O daughter boards.
-[Available on my store.](https://brookwood-design-77.myshopify.com/)
 ![T4.1 BreakuoutBoard](https://github.com/phil-barrett/grbl-teensy-4/blob/master/RA159231_DxO_2048.jpg "V2.09 Unkit PCB")

 ## Sept 29, 2020.
 Ethernet Support Added
 grblHAL support for Ethernet is now pretty solid.
 I have updated the [User Manual](https://github.com/phil-barrett/grblHAL-teensy-4.x/blob/master/T41U5XBB%20v207.pdf) to include instructions on using Ethernet.

 ## June 28, 2020.
 New Versions!
 I have finished 2 new 5 axis versions based on the Teensy 4.1.
 One supports an Ethernet interface and the other supports a USB interface.
 I will be making a few "Unkit" boards avalable.
 These have all the surface mount components installed (with the execption of the EEPROM IC).
 Teensy 4.1 not included.
-The price is $27.99 USD.
-[Available on my store.](https://brookwood-design-77.myshopify.com/)  There are a limited number but if there is enough interest, I will reorder more.

 The "Unkit" board.
 ![T4.1 BreakuoutBoard](https://github.com/phil-barrett/grbl-teensy-4/blob/master/R6288808_DxO.jpg "Unkit Version")